 The current Owner, during a conditional inspection, decided that a restoration program was due and that the Bird Innovator four engine conversion STC would be removed.
 Removal of this STC would return the aircraft to an operational weight that would allow a greater margin of safety during water operations.

-This restoration, to date, has included a complete rebuild of the bow and cockpit sections, extensive repair to the fuselage pylon structure, inspection and repair to the aft fuselage section and a complete remanufacture of the Keel and Keelson from bow to stern.
+This restoration, to date, has included a complete structural rebuild of the hull, bow and cockpit sections, extensive repair to the fuselage pylon structure, inspection and repair to the aft fuselage section and a complete remanufacture of the Keel and Keelson from bow to stern.
 New Keelson's and stringers were extruded.
 The step and step formers are new manufacture.
 New bottom hull plates were installed along the entire lower hull.
 All Extrusions and Metal are of new manufacture with proper heat treating and documentation.
 Parts have been manufactured using original Consolidated drawings.
 Individual parts were cadmium plated or anodized, painted with an aircraft approved fluid resistant epoxy and installed with new fasteners of the proper specification.

 At the start of the restoration, the Pratt and Whitney engines were preserved according to manufactures procedures.